 Medicaid isn't as straight-forward as Medicare.
 Individual states administer Medicaid, so there is no single set of rules.
 In general, though, many states offer respite care under Medicaid's Home & Community-Based Care Services (HCBS) waiver program.2 Depending on where you live, your loved one might qualify for in-home care or care in a designated facility.

-To find out whether your loved one qualifies for respite care under Medicaid, look for your state's profile on the Medicaid HCBS program page.
+To find out whether your loved one qualifies for respite care under Medicaid, look for your state's profile on the Medicaid HCBS program page and contact your state's agency directly.
 Then directly contact your state's Medicaid agency.

 If Medicare or Medicaid won't pay for respite care, don't give up.
-There are several other options that may be able to help.
+There are several other options that may help cover expenses.
 Each has its own list of covered services, as well as eligibility requirements.
 In addition, private pay may be an option, especially if the needed care is relatively simple and you only need it for a short time.
 For a closer look at respite care costs and ways to pay, head to our respite care cost guide.

 Talk to your loved one's doctor.
-He or she likely works with Medicaid and Medicare regularly and may have some suggestions for local facilities.
+He or she may work with Medicaid and Medicare regularly and may have some suggestions for local facilities.
 Alternatively, you can find Medicare providers on the Medicare website or ask your state's Medicaid department for a list of approved local respite care services.